χαῖρετε μαθηταί

 • How to apply the Square of Stops in Formation of the Future

-• Be able to parse everything
+• Be able to parse anything

 • Translation usually from workbook exercises, possible extra credit for knowing book, chapter and verse